 Our next maternal ingredients are Moroccan mint and pomegranates.
 Andrew's family often finishes a meal with a big pot of mint tea and cracking a pomegranate to share.
 It's always a good way to digest a delicious meal after eating too much.
 The mint we used in this mojito style cocktail was passed down from his Grandmother's garden, to his Mother's, to ours.

-So this cocktail includes heirloom ingredients, passed down our maternal lines, topped with life filled kombucha.
+This cocktail includes heirloom ingredients, passed down our maternal lines, topped with life filled kombucha.
 Some of our motherly figures are no longer with us and most are farther than ever.
 But as we drink this cocktail, we can feel a little bit closer.
 Since as our mothers taught us, family lives on through food.

 - 1 stalk of your pinkest and tallest rhubarb